cfengine/documentation/reference/special-variables/this.markdown

 This variable reveals the name of the file in which the current promise is defined.

+### this.promise_dirname

+This variable contains the directory name of the file in which the current promise is defined.

 ### this.promise_linenumber

 This variable reveals the line number in the file at which it is used.